rust-lang/rfcs/text/0000-optional-authors-field.md

 # Future possibilities
 [future-possibilities]: #future-possibilities

-The `package.authors` field could be removed in a future edition.
+The `package.authors` field could be deprecated and removed in a future edition.

 A future RFC could propose separating metadata fields that could benefit from being mutable out of `Cargo.toml` and the crate tarball, allowing them to be